Turtleiare/Elite101/README.md

-# Elite101
+# Elite101-PreWork
-for the coding program
+for the Elite101 program
+The prework is a python chatbot